brandonliu/ros/AgePeriodCohort/births_tv.md

 increased throughout the period, from 281 in 1999 to 309 in 2013.
 The
 combination of these two trends explains why the overall trend increased from 1999 to 2005 and then was stable afterwards.
-The decrease in the men’s rate is roughly canceled by the increase in the women’s rate.
+The decrease in the men’s rate was roughly canceled by the increase in the women’s rate.

 ### Age-adjusted mortality by gender and region